MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/touch-object-condition.md

 - **Lock settings**

-    If the `Inherit Scene Object Lock State` is marked at the `Touchable Property`, the `Process Scene Object` will inherits the lock state of it's parent `Process Scene Object`.
+    If the `Inherit Scene Object Lock State` is checked on the `Touchable Property`, the `Process Scene Object` will inherit the lock state of its parent `Process Scene Object`.

-  If the `Is Always Unlocked` is marked at the `Touchable Property`, the `Process Scene Object` will not be locked by the VR Builder process runtime.
+    If the `Is Always Unlocked` is checked on the `Touchable Property`, the `Process Scene Object` will not be locked by the VR Builder process at runtime.
     It is still possible to lock the `Touchable Property` manually.